Biowitt/sepehr.sh/README.md

 - JavaScript (vanilla) — mobile navigation toggle, dynamic year in footer
 - Favicon — .ico for cross-browser compatibility
 - Hosting — deployed on Netlify
+- Use of AI - ChatGPT has been used in the making of the site

 ### License
 #### This repository contains my personal website.
 You may reference and copy the code, but please do not copy my personal information and present it as your own.